 Airman 1st Class Joshua Hanson, 386th Expeditionary Communication Squadron, developed a proposal to construct a near arena-size hockey rink at an undisclosed location in Southwest Asia.
+Watch the video.

 Martha Hughes of The Bulls Sheet interviews DTBL founder and president, Shane Hudella.